Mainies/AdvancedProgrammingJavaA2/README.md

 Application run in Eclipse IDE from file:
 <b>'/src/application/main.java'</b>

-<b>Note:</b> The application was built on Windows OS.
+<b>Note:</b> The application was built on Windows OS with some editing done directly to/from the GitHub repository.
 There may be some compatibility issues in a MacOS or *nix environment.
 I could not get my DB connection working early in the development cycle in MacOS, which is why this was developed in Windows.

 <h3>Design Explanation and Choices:</h3>
 <a href = "/GlobalMVCDesign.pdf">GlobalMVCDesign.pdf</a> contains a visual guide for the Model-View-Controller architecture.